nonnontrivial/nonnontrivial/README.md

 ## about me

-Digital plumber with ≈ 9 years of experience in web engineering (incl. significant TypeScript React experience and working knowledge of Golang, Python, Kotlin, Android, Docker/Podman, Bash, and Linux).
+Digital plumber with ≈ 7 years of professional experience in web engineering (incl. significant TypeScript React experience and working knowledge of Python, Kotlin, Golang, Android, Docker/Podman, Bash, and Linux).

-I tend to work on frontend-related projects in small teams.

-I'm passionate about incrementally improving my development workflow and contributing to opensource software.
+I'm passionate about incrementally improving my development workflow and executing on my ideas.

 Personally, I'm an avid reader in my spare time, with interests ranging from classical CS topics to Theology.